-A. Applicants for development who select this option shall ensure that all healthy trees shall be preserved outside the construction area as defined in Chapter 17.04 to the extent practicable.
+- A. Applicants for development who select this option shall ensure that all healthy trees shall be preserved outside the construction area as defined in OCMC 17.04 to the extent practicable.
+Preserved trees are subject to Option 3 of this Chapter.
 Compliance with these standards shall be demonstrated in a tree mitigation plan report prepared by a certified arborist, horticulturalist or forester or other environmental professional with experience and academic credentials in forestry or arborculture.
-Tree inventories for the purposes of mitigation calculations may be prepared by a surveyor.
+Tree inventories for the purposes of mitigation calculations may be prepared by a licensed surveyor.
 At the applicant's expense, the city may require the report to be reviewed by a consulting arborist.
-The number of replacement trees required on a development site shall be calculated separately from, and in addition to, any public or street trees in the public right-of-way required under section 12.08-Community Forest and Street Trees, any required tree planting in stormwater facilities on site, and any trees planted in pedestrian and bicycle accessways.
-Mitigation is required from the date a land use application is submitted until a land division is recorded or a development is final.

-- B. The applicant shall determine the number of trees to be mitigated on the site by counting all of the trees six inch DBH (minimum four and one-half feet from the ground) or larger on the entire site and either: - 1.
-Trees that are removed outside of the construction area, shall be replanted with the number of trees specified in Column 1 of Table 17.41.060-1.
-Trees that are removed within the construction area shall be replanted with the number of replacement trees required in Column 2; or - 2.
-Dying, Pdiseased or hazardous trees, when the condition is verified by a certified arborist to be consistent with the definition in Section 17.04.1360, may be removed from the tree replacement calculation.
+The number of replacement trees required on a development site shall be calculated separately from, and in addition to, any public or street trees in the public right-of-way required under OCMC 12.08- Public and Street Trees, any required tree planting in stormwater facilities on site, and any trees planted in pedestrian and bicycle accessways. - B. The applicant shall determine the number of trees to be mitigated on the site by counting all of the trees six inch DBH (minimum four and one-half feet from the ground) or larger on the entire site and either: - Trees that are removed outside of the construction area shall be replanted with the number of trees specified in Column 1 of Table 17.41.060-1.
+Trees that are removed within the construction area shall be replanted with the number of replacement trees required in Column 2; or

+2. Dying, diseased or hazardous trees, when the condition is verified by a certified arborist to be consistent with the definitions in OCMC 17.04, may be removed from the tree replacement calculation.
 Dead trees may also be removed from the calculation, with the condition of the tree verified either by the Community Development Director or by a certified arborist at the applicant's expense, when the Community Development Director cannot make a determination.
 To the extent that the Community Development Director determines that the dead, dying, hazardous or diseased condition of the tree is the result of intentional action, the removal of that tree shall require mitigation pursuant to Column 2 of Table 17.41.060-1.
-Regulated healthy trees that are removed outside of the construction area, shall be replanted with the number of trees specified in Column 1 of Table 17.41.060-1.
-Regulated healthy trees that are removed within the construction area shall be replanted with the number of replacement trees required in Column 2.

-Table 17.41.060-1

-Tree Replacement Requirements
+Table 17.41.060-1 Tree Replacement Requirements

-All replacement trees shall be either:

-Two-inch caliper deciduous, or

-Six-foot high conifer

 Column 1 Column 2

 Size of tree removed (DBH) Number of trees to be planted.
 (If removed Outside of construction area) Number of trees to be planted.
 (If removed Within the construction area)

 6 to 12" 3 1

 13 to 18" 6 2

 19 to 24" 9 3

-25 to 30" 12 4 31 and over" 15 5
+25 to 30" 12 4

+31 and over" 15 5